corbtastik/vmware-usb-macos/README.md

 5. Run `make devices` and you'll see the new device for your USB stick.
 6. Note the disk number for your USB stick.
 It will be something like `/dev/disk2`.
 The only part you care about is **2** (or **3**, or **4**, or whatever it is).
 Use this number in the next step.
 7. Run `make vmware DISK=2`, this will format and copy ISO installer content to the USB stick.
 This could take a couple minutes to complete and will prompt for your password.
-8. Pop the USB stick into the computer you want to install ESXi on, restart and follow instructions.
+8. Pop the USB stick into the computer you want to install ESXi on, press and hold the Option key as you restart, select the USB installer and follow instructions.